 Sleep or hibernate?

-“Sleep is fine because it puts the computer into a low power state without turning it completely off,” says Steven, “In hibernate, your computer stops using power and resumes where it was when you put it in that mode.
+“Sleep is fine because it puts the computer into a low power state without turning it completely off,” said Leslie.
+“In hibernate, your computer stops using power and resumes where it was when you put it in that mode.
 Hibernate is a less desirable option because it produces wear and tear that is similar to start and stop.”

 So if you’re going to leave it on all the time, make sure that you check out the Sleep options in the Shut down menu.
 You could save a lot of power with no real downside.